 A mobility pilot recently conducted among TU Delft staff also shows that an attractive scheme can encourage desirable travel behaviour.
 Employees who usually travel to work by car had the opportunity to test an e-bike or travel by public transport for an eight-week period for free.
 The pilot proved a great success and some people even switched permanently to an alternative form of travel.
 The interim report reveals that 90% of the testers want to continue to use an e-bike.
 Some have also purchased e-bikes to cycle to work and even sold their second cars because they are no longer needed.
 Even dyed-in-the-wool drivers who have been commuting to work by car for twenty years and were sceptical about e-bikes have been converted: ‘The journey time was actually not bad and the weather was okay – I also feel fitter.
 No longer being stuck in traffic jams is also a welcome bonus,’ said one of the participants.
 ‘This shows how employers can do their bit in changing travel behaviour.
 A tax incentive scheme for electric bikes might also prove effective,’ says Kroesen, ‘the key is to have a direct incentive to adopt the desired behaviour’.

-Maarten Kroesen works as a researcher and associate professor in the Transport and Logistics group in the ESS department at the TPM faculty.
+Maarten Kroesen works as a researcher and associate professor in the Transport and Logistics group in the ESS department.